git719/az/README.md

 ```

 ### group_create
-Script `group_create.ps` is quick example of how to create an Azure AD group using `PowerShell` code.
+Script `group_create.ps1` is quick example of how to create an Azure AD group using `PowerShell` code.